 HOW DO MUSLIMS FAST?

 Muslims must abstain from all eating, drinking or smoking from dawn to dusk each day for the entire lunar month, around 30 days.
-A single sip of water or a puff of a cigarette is enough to invalidate the fast.
+A single sip of water or coffee, or a puff of a cigarette, is enough to invalidate the fast.

-Sexual intercourse is also forbidden during the daylong fast, and Muslims are encouraged to avoid gossip and arguments.
+Sexual intercourse is also forbidden during the daylong fast, and Muslims are encouraged to avoid gossip, arguments and idle time.

-To prepare for the fast, Muslims wake in the night for a pre-dawn meal called "suhoor".
-Often the small meal will include vegetables and fruits, tea, yogurt, dates, and power foods such as beans and lentils.
-In many cities in the Muslim world, volunteers wake the faithful for suhoor by marching through the pre-dawn streets chanting and beating drums.
+To prepare for the fast, Muslims wake for a pre-dawn meal called "suhoor."
+Often the small meal will include vegetables and fruits, tea, yogurt, dates and power foods such as beans and lentils.
+In many cities in the Muslim world, volunteers wake the faithful for suhoor by marching through the streets chanting and beating drums.

 HOW DO MUSLIMS BREAK THEIR FAST?

 Muslims traditionally break their fast like the Prophet Muhammad did some 1,400 years ago, with a sip of water and some dates at sunset.
 After sunset prayers, a large feast known as "iftar" is shared with family and friends.